NewDadaFE/react-impression/packages/react-impression/src/components/Select/README.md

       normalValue: 1,
       clearableValue: 2,
       optionDisabledValue: 4,
+      optionSameWidthValue: 1,
+      optionAutoValue: 5,
     }
     this.handleNormalChange = this.handleNormalChange.bind(this)
     this.handleClearableChange = this.handleClearableChange.bind(this)
     this.handleOptionDisabledChange = this.handleOptionDisabledChange.bind(this)
+    this.handleOptionSameWidthChange = this.handleOptionSameWidthChange.bind(
+      this
+    )
+    this.handleOptionAutoChange = this.handleOptionAutoChange.bind(this)
   }

   handleNormalChange(value, text) {